dustywhite7/pythonMikkeli/courseSlides/13 - APIs.md

 ---

-### Cool!
+# Cool!
 So how can I use one?

 Let's walk through using an API with the [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start).

 First, let's get set up:
 - Need a Google account
 - Need to register on Google Developer services
-- Need to set up an API Key (ties our requests to us for billing purposes, but Google offers everyone a $200 credit per month for maps API requests)
+- Need to set up an API Key (ties our requests to us for billing purposes, but Google offers everyone a $200 credit per month for maps API requests, so we can all just mess with my account for now)

 ---

-### WARNING
+# WARNING

-Using APIs frequently requires setting up a billing account.
+**Using APIs frequently requires setting up a billing account.**

 - When we scrape the web, we pretend to be customers, so websites allow us to load their content at no cost (which is why many sites prohibit scraping)
 - When we use APIs, we pay for access, because we are purchasing access to the firm's data, rather than looking to purchase goods/services